 Esther Tanck, Ph.D.

-As Principal Lecturer and mentor for the RIHS I’m involved in many educational activities such as coordinating the minor ‘Moving questions: an introduction to Clinical Human Movement Sciences’; the ‘Radboud Student Conference‘ and the Master course ‘Orthopedic Biomechanics in motion’.
-Also I am member of the Education Management Team 1 of the Bachelor’s program Biomedical Sciences and Medicine.
+As Principal Lecturer and specialization coordinator Clinical Human Movement Sciences I perform many teaching, coordinating and management activities.
+I coordinate the minor ‘Moving questions: an introduction to Clinical Human Movement Sciences’; the Q6 module ‘Belasting en belastbaarheid’ and the Master course ‘Orthopedic Biomechanics in motion’.
+I am also chairman of the Education Management Team 1 of the Bachelor’s programs Biomedical Sciences and Medicine.

-My research activities lie in the field of Biomechanics.
-In my research line we aim to improve the prediction in femoral and vertebral fracture risk in patients with bone metastases by developing patient specific computer models, i.e. non linear finite element models.
-In addition our goal is to implement a new and fast tool for fracture risk prediction in a clinical setting.
-I have also been supervising PhD students who work on this research line.
+My research activities lie in the field of Biomechanics where I supervise PhD students.
+In my research line we aim to improve the prediction in femoral fracture risk in patients with bone metastases by using the BOne Stength (BOS) score, which is based on patient specific computer models, i.e. nonlinear finite element models.
+We are currently working on implementation of the BOS score in clinical practice.